calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

     Finally, when you have finished iterating, use the fixed algorithm and fixed Training Parameters from the last HPO Predictor.
     Iterating and scaling to value.
 Unlike Machine Learning Competitions, real life POCs are not about "highest accuracy at any cost".
 In real life, there is often a balance to think about: Accuracy, Scaleability, Effort.
 Since human time is expensive, there might be other activities of more value than trying to get the utmost extra amounts of accuracy out of Forecast models.

+### Refinement

+#### The process of improving upon the algorithms and techniques used is clearly documented.
+Both the initial and final solutions are reported, along with intermediate solutions, if necessary.

+The process I am following is as follows:
+- Experiment 01: Train a predictor on target (watchlist) data only.
+Review accuracy metrics and decide on best ML algoritm to use, in case I need to stick with one algorithm throughout, per best practices above.
+- Experiment 02: Upload related dataset of closing prices, and train new predictor.
+Use Hyperparameter optimzation (HPO) on chosen algo.
+Evaluate accuracy.
+- Experiment 03: Upload related dataset of trade volumes, and train new predictor.
+Evaluate accuracy.
+- Experiment 04: Upload short sales volume dataset, and train new predictor.
+Evaluate accuracy.
+- Experiment 05: Upload p/e ratios dataset, and train new predictor.
+Evaluate accuracy.
+- Experiment 06: Upload p/b ratios dataset, and train new predictor.
+Evaluate accuracy.
+- Experiment 07: If time allows, upload related dataset for Taiwan stock exchange holidays. (need to obtain this data)
+- Experiment 08: If time allows, upload shares outstanding item metadata (need to obtain from website), and train new predictor.
+Evaluate acuracy.

 #### Experiment 01
 For my first experiment, per the best practices given above by AWS, I decided to start by creating a predictor on the target timeseries (watchlist) only.
 This will help determine the best algorithm to use in Forecast which I will likely stick with.

 I had to go back and format the exported data within `forecast_import` directory, because Forecast expects only 3 columns and no index : `item_id`, `timestamp`, and `target_value`.
 After doing that I also tried to indicate Taiwan holiday calendar but this wasn't an available choice within the Forecast API, despite there being 66 countries.
 China wasn't available either.
 Per the [exhange website](https://www.twse.com.tw/en/holidaySchedule/holidaySchedule), the holiday calendar includes unique holidays such as Chinese New Year, Children's day, and Mid-Autumn/Moon Festival, among others.
 In a future experiment, according to AWS documentation, we can account for custom holidays through a related timeseries data import in Forecast.
 Lack of this related data could affect accuracy because watch list data will reflect missing but this is only due to a holiday, rather than other features.

-### Refinement

-#### The process of improving upon the algorithms and techniques used is clearly documented.
-Both the initial and final solutions are reported, along with intermediate solutions, if necessary.

 ## Results